Benefits of Essential Oils

 Clove Bud Essential Oil is derived from the tree Syzygium aromaticum plant.
 It is a slender evergreen that grows up to 12 meters in height (approximately 36 feet).
 At the start of the rainy season, long buds appear.
 They change color over time and are beaten from the trees and dried.
 These are the cloves sold commercially.
 Aromatically, Clove Bud Essential Oil possesses a strong, warm, spicy aroma.

-Clove Essential Oil Fights Against:
+Clove Essential Oil Benefits and Uses:

 Lavender Essential Oil